 Venture Capital Trusts (VCTs) offer similar tax breaks to individuals as the Enterprise Investment Scheme.
 VCTs are managed by a variety of specialist fund companies.
-At BBK, we advise individuals on tax efficient investments in the Barnet, Chatteris, Croydon, Southgate and Ilford area.
+At BBK, we advise individuals on tax efficient investments in the Barnet, Ilford & Croydon area.
 Some information about VCTs is given below.

 Venture Capital Trusts (VCTs) are complementary to the Enterprise Investment Scheme (EIS), in that both are designed to encourage private individuals to invest in smaller high-risk unquoted trading companies affected by the equity gap.
 While the EIS requires an investment to be made directly into the shares of the company, VCTs operate by indirect investment through a mediated fund.
 In effect they are very like the investment trusts that are obtainable on the stock exchange, albeit in a high-risk environment.